 Alternative fuel vehicles help us get from here to there with cleaner air and lower fueling costs.
-Electric cars, propane and natural gas vehicles, and bi-fuel vehicles are driven by Delawareans across all three counties, and more hit the road in the US every day.
-Clean transportation is a crucial strategy in lowering our greenhouse
+Electric cars, propane and natural gas vehicles, and bi-fuel vehicles are driven by Delawareans across all three counties.
+More hit the road in the US every day.
+Clean transportation is a crucial strategy in lowering our greenhouse gases

 The Delaware Clean Cities Coalition helps Delaware residents, businesses, and fleet operators work together to reduce the use of petroleum, develop regional economic opportunities, and improve air quality.
 The Coalition is housed within the DNREC Division of Climate, Coastal and Energy.

 Alternative fuel vehicles come in every shape and size, including large trucks.
 The Delaware Heavy-Duty Vehicle Rebate Program provides funds to help offset the costs of purchasing heavy duty dedicated compressed natural gas (CNG) vehicles.
-The program proves rebates of $20,000 for new qualifying heavy duty CNG class 7 or 8 vehicles (GVW >26,000 pounds) and is aligned
+The program provides rebates of $20,000 for new qualifying heavy duty CNG class 7 or 8 vehicles (GVW >26,000 pounds)

 The Alternative Bi-Fuel Vehicle Rebate Program provides incentives to encourage the use and deployment of bi-fuel vehicle technologies in Delaware.
 Bi-fuel vehicles for this program are defined as those vehicles that have two separate fueling systems that enable them to run on either propane or natural gas and a conventional fuel.